Saccharomyces pastorianus: Genomics

 The lager yeast Saccharomyces pastorianus has been known to be an interspecific hybrid between Saccharomyces cerevisiae and another Saccharomyces yeast since at least 1985, but the exact nature of its parents and its proper taxonomy continued to be the subject of much debate.
-Various candidates for the non-cerevisiae parent have been proposed, such as CBS 1503 (formerly known as S. monacensis) and CBS 395 (alternately known as S. bayanus bayanus or S. uvarum) a strain whose taxonomy is also hotly debated.
-Most commonly strain CBS 380 (S. bayanus) has been attributed as the second parent, but it has also been conclusively demonstrated as possessing a hybrid genotype of its own.
+Various candidates for the non-cerevisiae parent were proposed, such as CBS 1503 (formerly known as S. monacensis) and CBS 395 (type strain of S. uvarum) a strain whose taxonomy is also hotly debated.
+Most commonly strain CBS 380 (type strain of S. bayanus) has been attributed as the second parent.

 In 2011 it was postulated that the unidentified genome sequence belonged to a yet to be classified natural species.

 This was confirmed shortly after with the discovery in Argentina of the new species, Saccharomyces eubayanus, with a genome 99% identical to the non-cerevisiae portion of the S. pastorianus genome, irrefutably confirming it to be the second parental species.
+Domestication involves the loss of a SUL1 gene.
+S. bayanus CBS 380 was also demonstrated to be a sibling hybrid derived from S. eubayanus (with S. pastorianus introgression on the SUL1 locus) and S. uvarum.

-S. eubayanus has since been discovered in China, Tibet and Mongolia, further confirming both the existence of the species and its 99% genome similarity to the non-cerevisiae parent.
+A 2014 study reports on the discovery of S. eubayanus in China, Tibet and Mongolia, further confirming the existence of the species.
+More importantly, the sequenced parts of two Himalayan genomes are 99.82% similar to the corresponding non-cerevisiae parts of S. pastorianus.

-As of 2014, most authorities have agreed that the bottom-fermenting yeast S. pastorianus was created by the inter-specific hybridisation between S. eubayanus and S. cerevisiae, but had not reached consensus on whether the mating event took place in Asia or Europe.
+As of 2014, most authorities have agreed that the bottom-fermenting yeast S. pastorianus was created by the inter-specific hybridisation between Holoarctic S. eubayanus and S. cerevisiae, but had not reached consensus on whether the mating event took place in Asia or Europe (it is plausible that a Tibetan-like strain crossed the Silk Road to reach Europe and hybridized there).
+Work in 2016 revealed that although the eubayanus subgenome mostly comes from the holarctic group (which includes the Himalayan strains), there appears to be no single eubayanus strain that gave rise to the two groups of pastorianus.
+Instead, the genetic variations among the holarctic group presist in pastorianus.